spacer

 The Starting Finger Changes

-Now there is one last thing to consider with flat key scale fingerings.
 The patterns shown above are used to play more than one octave.
 However, you may find that many teachers will have you start on different fingers than shown.

 Starting on a 4 finger feels odd and is a stretch for your hand.
 Starting on a 2 or 3 finger would make it easier.